hugogiacomini/ai-company/README.md

 # AI Company Simulation

-A sophisticated simulation of a real software development company using the **CrewAI framework** to orchestrate AI agents with expertise in various business functions.
+A sophisticated simulation of a real software development company with **dual-backend support**: **CrewAI** for traditional sequential orchestration and **Claude Code** for custom subagents with parallel execution.
 The system implements a complete organizational hierarchy with CEO, CTO, Department Heads, Experts, Developers, Analysts, and more.

 ## 🏢 Overview